-The LM20133 offers increased efficiency when operating at light loads.
-Whenever the load current is reduced to a point where the inductor ripple current is greater than two times the load current, the part will enter the diode emulation mode preventing significant negative inductor current.
-The point at which this occurs is the critical conduction boundary and can be calculated by the following equation:
+The LM20242 offers increased efficiency when operating at light loads.
+Whenever the load current is reduced to a point where the peak to peak inductor ripple current is greater than two times the load current, the part will enter the diode emulation mode preventing significant negative inductor current.
+The point at which this occurs is the critical conduction boundary and can be calculated by Equation 1: